 The Postal Inspection Service's highest priority is and has always been the protection of Postal Service employees.
-As Postal Service employees and the mail have come under increased attack by criminals seeking to perpetrate financial crimes utilizing stolen mail, the Postal Inspection Service has significantly increased its efforts to protect both Postal Service employees and the mail.
-The Postal Inspection Service has taken a holistic approach to this through collaboration with the Postal Service to enhance the physical security of mail receptacles, increase awareness among Postal Service employees on how to remain safe while at work, increase awareness among the public of strategies to protect their mail, and focus on high impact investigations into attacks on Postal

-Service employees and associated mail theft.
-This approach relies on collaboration across the Postal Service organization and also with local, state, and federal law enforcement partners, including the U.S. Postal Service Office of the Inspector General.
-It also includes important public, private partnerships, such as with the financial industry.
+Recently, Postal Service employees have come under increased attack by criminals seeking to perpetrate financial crimes utilizing stolen mail.
+In response, the Postal Inspection Service has significantly increased our efforts to protect both Postal Service employees and the mail they carry.
+The Postal employees on how to remain safe while at work, increase awareness among the public of strategies to protect their mail, and focus on high-impact investigations into attacks on Postal Service employees and associated mail theft.
+This approach relies on close cooperation across the Postal Service, as well as with local, state, and federal law enforcement partners, including the U.S. Postal Service Office of Inspector General.
+It also relies upon important public-private partnerships, such as with the financial industry.